ResearchComputing/Documentation/Logging-In.md

     + Scheduled or interactive jobs
     + Compile nodes

 Need more assistance?
-Watch a tutorial videos for a [Mac](https://www.youtube.com/watch?v=2Mnr840YdiE) or [Windows](https://youtu.be/aUVdIShW7W4), or read the text below.
+Watch our tutorial videos for [Mac](https://www.youtube.com/watch?v=2Mnr840YdiE) or [Windows](https://youtu.be/aUVdIShW7W4), or read the text below.

 <!---
 ## Videos